milleraundra/EPICreview1/README.md

 For problems, questions, ideas, or concerns with the code, feel free to contact me directly at miller.aundra@gmail.com.

-Feel free to make any edits, adjustments, or alterations to customize the code tp improve it and make it your own.
+Feel free to make any edits, adjustments, or alterations to customize the code to improve it and make it your own.

 ## Technologies Used